Ephektiv/WestgateXLauncher/README.md

   </details>

-WestgateXL is a custom open source Minecraft launcher written from the ground up in electron/react.
+WestgateXL is a custom Minecraft launcher written from the ground up in electron/react.
 Its main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!

 ## 🚀 Getting Started